Which Kind of Traveler Are You?

 On my most recent trip, I was lucky to be roaming with a good friend who had traveled around Asia before and loves to plan trips.
 She scheduled our transportation, accommodations and a few activities in advance so we had an outline in place that would allow us to maximize our vacation time.
 It was nice to know which city we would be in each week and how much transportation and lodging would cost in advance.

-Most people we met while traveling didn’t have much of a fleshed out plan.
+Most people we met while traveling didn’t have much of a fleshed out plan for travel other than some social media bucketlist planning.
 A lot of travelers have a general time frame and ideas about where they want to visit, but book few tickets or rooms in advance.
 When you ask where they’re headed next, many backpackers don’t have a solid answer.
 This allows them to spend more time in places that they fall in love with and join up with new nomadic friends for however long suits them.

 The next time I take a long trip, I want to try the more free-spirited way of traveling.
 While having a plan is more comfortable for me, my favorite part of seeing the world is pushing myself outside the boundaries of my comfort zone.